LauriTahvanainen/Cyber-Security-Base-2021-Project-1/documents/flawDocumentation.md

 newProposal.save()
 ```

-If one still needs to use raw SQL, the sanitazion of all the given parameters should be done properly.
+If one still needs to use raw SQL, the sanitatization of all the given parameters should be done properly.

 ## FLAW 4:
 #### [A02:2021 – Cryptographic Failures](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/)